laravel/docs/collections.md

     // [5, 6]

 The returned slice will preserve keys by default.
-If you do not wish to preserve the original keys, you can use the `values` method to reindex them.
+If you do not wish to preserve the original keys, you can use the [`values`](#method-values) method to reindex them.

 <a name="method-sort"></a>
 #### `sort()` {#collection-method}

-The `sort` method sorts the collection:
+The `sort` method sorts the collection.
+The sorted collection keeps the original array keys, so in this example we'll use the [`values`](#method-values) method to reset the keys to consecutively numbered indexes:

     $collection = collect([5, 3, 1, 2, 4]);